lincity-ng/lincity-ng/CHANGELOG.d/fix-image-sampling.md

 ###### Gameplay

 ###### User Interface
-- Fixed an issue causing some UI components to appear blurry.
+- Fixed an issue causing some UI components to appear distorted.

 ###### Internal